 In our previous article, we discussed the benefits of entering into a Letter of Intent prior to undertaking in-depth due diligence and discussions in M&A transactions.
 An LOI includes deal specifics such as the deal structure contemplated, assets and liabilities proposed to be transferred, sale consideration, manner of payment (cash, stock, combination of cash and stock), to name a few.

-Exclusivity: An exclusivity clause, popularly known as a 'no shop' clause, can serve to prohibit the seller from simultaneously seeking alternative proposals from other third parties whilst it is engaged in discussions with the prospective buyer.
+An exclusivity clause, popularly known as a 'no shop' clause, can serve to prohibit the seller from simultaneously seeking alternative proposals from other third parties whilst it is engaged in discussions with the prospective buyer.
 Although such a clause gives a prospective buyer a first-mover advantage, in order for it to be legally enforceable, the duration of an exclusivity clause should not be unreasonable.

-Conditions: An LOI may also set out conditions that are to be fulfilled prior to closing.
+The Letter of Intent may also set out conditions that are to be fulfilled prior to closing.
 For instance, both parties may specify that the other should obtain requisite approvals from shareholders and the board of directors; a buyer may specify that the seller is required to obtain key licenses from regulatory bodies; etc.

-Costs: Parties can set out the cost-sharing mechanism for costs likely to be incurred in the course of the transaction (e.g. due diligence costs, lawyers' and accountants' fees, etc).
+Parties can set out the cost-sharing mechanism for costs likely to be incurred in the course of the transaction (e.g. due diligence costs, lawyers' and accountants' fees, etc).

-Dispute resolution: Parties may also provide an arbitration clause as an amicable dispute resolution mechanism to address any disputes arising from the LOI.
+Parties may also provide an arbitration clause as an amicable dispute resolution mechanism to address any disputes arising from the LOI.
 Additionally, the parties should also specify the jurisdiction whose governing laws are to govern any disputes.